 1 dried chili

-Heat the butter and the oil in a large pot and sweat the red onion.
-Once soft add the beetroot, thyme, and dried chili and cook for 1 hour.
-With 20 minutes remaining add the sugar and vinegar and continue to stir to keep the jam from burning.
+Heat the butter and the oil in a large pot and cook the red onion for about 10 minutes over medium heat.
+Once the onion is soft, add the beet, thyme, and dried chili and cook for 1 hour, stirring occasionally.
+With 20 minutes remaining in the cooking time, add the brown sugar and vinegar and continue to stir to keep the jam from burning.
 If the jam becomes too thick then add a bit of water to loosen it.
+Store in the refrigerator in an airtight container for 2 to 3 weeks.

 I love Art Nouveau.
 This stained glass is beautiful.br /br /What scrumptious tartlets!
 Nice combo!br /br /Cheers,br /br /Rosa